qgadrian/metadata_plugs/README.md

 plug(MetadataPlugs.Health)
 ```

-Default path for this plug is `/health`, which can be overrided:
+Default path for this plug is `/health`, which can be overwritten:

 ```elixir
 plug(MetadataPlugs.Health, path: "/healthz")